sunsided/dotnet-gitversion-rs/README.md

 ```

 Create or update your `build.rs` to call `dotnet_gitversion_build::build()`.
-This method creates the `gitversion.rs` file in the `OUT_DIR` directory
+This method populates various `GITVERSION_` environment variables to be used with the `env!` macro,
-and additionally returns the intermediate representation, allowing to
+creates the `gitversion.rs` file in the `OUT_DIR` directory
-access the GitVersion information in subsequent build steps:
+and additionally returns the intermediate representation:

 ```rust
 fn main() -> Result<(), Box<dyn std::error::Error>> {